Skip to content

 Support materials for those keen to tread in the footsteps of pilgrims include a guidebook to cultural highlights, Walk the Whithorn Way, and an app of the same name which helps geolocate you in relation to the route.
 And for those preferring a good old fashioned map, 14 sectional OS maps are freely available from the Whithorn Trust or at venues along the route.

 The project has been a huge volunteer effort and many participate in putting up signs, leading walks and visiting landowners.
-With the new bunkhouse due to come on board later in 2022, a four-part Border ITV series being filmed and a social media campaign #walkthewhithornway well underway, it’s clear that Whithorn is on track to become the centre for a new form of sustainable visitor, building on its more than a millennium of well-being tourism.
+It has been the subject of a four-part Border ITV series and its social media campaign #walkthewhithornway shows Whithorn is on track to become the centre for a new form of sustainable visitor, building on its more than a millennium of well-being tourism.

 Lifelong cyclist Ted enjoys the Whithorn Way on two wheels.